lauris/awesome-scala/README.md

 Awesome Scala
 =============

-A curated list of awesome Scala frameworks, libraries and software.
+A community driven list of useful Scala libraries, frameworks and software.
+This is not a catalog of all the libraries, just a starting point for your explorations.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

 - [Awesome Scala](#awesome-scala)
     - [Database](#database)